Bankhai United F.C.

 Bankhai United Football Club (Thai: บ้านค่าย ยูไนเต็ด) is a Thai football club based in Ban Khai district, Rayong province.
-The club is currently playing in the Thai League 3 Eastern region.

 History

 Bankhai United was founded in 2012, they are the local football team of Ban Khai district, Rayong province.
 In January 2012 they purchased the playing license of Khǒr Royal Cup from Bantungked School F.C.

 On 9 January 2012 they played first ever match with Sports Association of Rayong Province F.C. in Khǒr Royal Cup 2011 season and win 4–1.
 In their first season they qualified to the semi-final before defeated to Krung Thonburi F.C.
 3–2.

 In Khǒr Royal Cup 2012 season they were in round of 16 and defeated to Rayong Province in penalty shoot-out.
 In 2013 season they qualified to the semi-final again and draw with Rajapruek University F.C.
 2–2 but defeated in penalty shoot -out.